Cecil Kirby: Informant

-Sergeant Al King of the Toronto police visited Volpe to tell him that a contract had been placed on his life and asked him if he would like to co-operate by faking his death, a request that Volpe agreed to despite the fact that it was a violation of the Mafia code.
-Sergeant King later stated he had been expecting that Volpe would refuse his request, and was most surprised that he agreed to assist the police.
-Wearing a wire, Kirby went to the house of Rocco Remo Commisso on 16 May 1981 to tell him: "Volpe, he's dead...I just killed him a hour ago".
-In fact, Volpe and his wife were in hiding at the RCMP's Toronto office.
-Commisso asked for proof that Kirby had indeed killed Volpe, leading him to produce Volpe's wallet with his driver's license in it, which Kirby said he had taken from his corpse.
-After looking over the wallet, Commisso was finally satisfied that Kirby had killed Volpe.
+Meanwhile, Toronto Police Service Sergeant Al King visited Volpe to tell him that a contract had been placed on his life and asked him if he would like to co-operate with an ongoing investigation by faking his death, a request that Volpe agreed to despite it being yet another cardinal violation of the Mafia code.
+Sergeant King later stated he had been expecting Volpe to refuse, and was most surprised that he agreed to assist the police.
+Wearing a wire, Kirby went to the house of Rocco Remo Commisso on 16 May 1981 to tell him: "Volpe, he's dead...
+I just killed him an hour ago".
+In fact, Volpe and his wife were hiding inside the RCMP's Toronto office.
+Commisso asked for proof that Kirby had indeed killed Volpe, leading him to produce Volpe's wallet with his driver's licence in it, which Kirby said he had taken from his corpse.
+After looking over the wallet, Commisso was finally satisfied.
 After complaining that he should not have come to his house, Commisso paid Kirby $1,000, and said he would have more money for him soon.
 Commisso repeatedly assured Kirby that he and his brothers "would take care" of him.
-In organized crime, excessive displays of affection and loyalty are often a sign that those displaying the sympathy are in fact planning to kill the seeming object of their affection, and Kirby was disturbed by the number of times Commisso told him that he was almost family to him and his brothers.
+In organized crime, however, excessive displays of affection and promises of loyalty are often a sign that those displaying the sympathy may instead be planning to kill the seeming object of their affection.
+For this reason, Kirby was always in fear for his life by the number of times Cosimo Commisso told him that he was like family to the Commisso brothers.
 In 1982, the Commisso brothers were arrested by the RCMP and charged with conspiracy to commit murder.
-Volpe's violation of the Mafia code by co-operating with the police was not forgiven and in 1983 he was assassinated.
+Volpe's further violation of the Mafia code by co-operating with Canadian law enforcement was duly noted and in 1983 he was assassinated, it is believed, by fellow members of the Buffalo crime family.